Opioid Addiction: 5 Things Everyone Should Know

 What I did not know on the day that I heard my father state his drug history aloud, but now understand, is that opioid addiction is a disease like any other chronic disease.

 In 2013 an estimated 2.4 million people were dependent on opioids, according to the Substance Abuse and Mental Health Services Administration (SAMHSA).
 Drug overdose is now the leading cause of death for Americans under the age of 50, surpassing car accidents.
 In Ohio, at least 4,100 died last year- a 36% increase from 2015 when the state led the nation in overdose deaths.
 West Virginia and Kentucky are not far behind and have seen a significant increase in overdose deaths.

-Opioid dependence is a physical addiction to prescription painkillers, heroin, etc. It is a complex medical condition that requires a sophisticated approach to quality care.
-Opioid dependence can start with a legitimate medical pain issue that can quickly cross over into dependence on the medication used to suppress its symptoms.
+Opioid dependence is a physical addiction to prescription medication, heroin, etc. It is a complex medical condition that requires a sophisticated approach to quality care.
+Opioid dependence can start with a legitimate medical issue that can quickly cross over into dependence on the medication used to suppress its symptoms.
 It can also begin with a psychosocial/mental illness known as a co-occurring disorder.
-Pain can be physical or mental.
+Discomfort can be physical or mental.

 With an average of 144 people per day dying from overdose deaths, here are (at least) five things you should know about opioid addiction:

 1. We don’t have time for stigma.

 Many people who struggle from opioid addiction may be reluctant to ask for help because they believe that they will be judged.
 They will deny themselves care and support based on this belief.
 It is important to get help as soon as possible.
 There is no need to wait until the bottom falls out.
 For every person who is suffering and feels judged, there is a resource of support waiting for you.
 Your tribe is out there and they’re ready to help.